danialwafiy/exportData/readme.md

 ## About exportDATA

-exportDATA is just a simple website that allows users to export data to Microsoft Excel.
+exportDATA is just a simple website that allows users to add data on the website and export them to Microsoft Excel.

 ## Modules